GoogleCloudPlatform/cloud-foundation-fabric/modules/net-glb/README.md

 ### SSL Certificates

-Similarly to health checks, SSL certificates can also be created by the module.
-In this example we are using private key and certificate resources so that the example test only depends on Terraform providers, but in real use those can be replaced by external files.
+The module also allows managing managed and self-managed SSL certificates via the `ssl_certificates` variable.
+Any certificate defined there will be added to the HTTPS proxy resource.

+THe [HTTPS example above](#minimal-https-examples) shows how to configure manage certificated, the following example shows how to use an unmanaged (or self managed) certificate.
+The example uses Terraform resource for the key and certificate so that the we don't depend on external files when running tests,  in real use the key and certificate are generally provided via external files read by the Terraform `file()` function.

 ```hcl